aumpierre-unb/InternalFluidFlow.jl/README.md

 relative roughness is eps=0.
 If eps > 0.05, eps is reset to eps=0.05.

-If turb = true is given and
+If isturb = true is given and
 both laminar and turbulent regimes are possible, then f2Re returns the number of Reynolds for turbulent regime alone.